aws-samples/aws-appsync-presence-api/README.md

 The `integration` test subfolder also contains an `apiclient` that is a sample implementation of the presence API.

 > Regarding the integration test, the notification tests are relying on some `delay` to make sure the notifications are sent back.
 You can modify the `delayTime` value inside the code in case some tests fail to check if it's due to network latency.
 > Running the integration tests, the **jest CLI** might display an error due to *asynchronous operations that weren't stopped*.
-The `aws-appsync` npm library currently does not seem to provide a way to close the client.
+The `aws-appsync` library does not provide a function to close its connection to the API, the connection being closed after some idle time.